The Image of God

 In Matthew 22:20-21, Jesus asked the Herodians about the Roman coin, “Whose is this image and superscription?
 They said unto him, Caesar’s.”
 The image on the coin looked like and represented Caesar.

 In Genesis 5:3 “image” and “likeness” are used to describe Adam’s son Seth: “Adam lived a hundred and thirty years and begat a son in his own likeness after his image.”
-While Seth was not identical to Adam, apparently Seth was similar to Adam in many ways.
-In every way that Seth was similar to his father, Seth was in the image of Adam.
+While Seth was not identical to Adam, apparently, Seth was similar to Adam in many ways.
+In every way, Seth is similar to his father, and he is in the image of Adam.

-Every way we resemble and represent God we are in His image.
+In every way we resemble and represent God, we are in His image.
 How are we like God?

 How can we bear the image of God?

 C. The image of God is moral.
-God declared all of His creation “very good” (Gen 1:31) which included man.
+God declared all of His creations “very good” (Gen 1:31), including man.
 After the Fall of Adam into sin, man has to be exhorted to do and be what he was before man became a sinner.
 In Luke 6:36, Jesus exhorts, “Be you therefore merciful, as your Father also is merciful.”
 The verses surrounding this exhortation show how we can reflect the image of God to others: “Love your enemies, and do good, and lend, hoping for nothing again; and your reward shall be great, and you shall be the children of the Highest; for he is kind unto the unthankful and to the evil.
 Be you, therefore, merciful as your Father also is merciful.”
 When we are compassionate to the undeserving, as God is to us, we mirror God’s image.
-Even sinners according to Luke 6:32-34 can reflect the image of God in loving, doing good, and lending of money to others.
+Even sinners, according to Luke 6:32-34 can reflect the image of God in loving, doing good, and lending money to others.

 D. The image of God is social.
 In the Genesis 1:26-27 passage, God said, “Let us make man (mankind or humanity) in our image."
-The Trinity who has eternal, interpersonal relationships created man as a social being.
+The Trinity, who has eternal interpersonal relationships, created man as a social being.
 That is why in the next chapter, God told Adam, “It is not good that the man should be alone, I will make him an help meet for him” (Genesis 2:18).
 This is not denigrating the woman to be called the helper for man.
 It means we men need help.
 What about singles?
 They are to have social networks such as is provided at church.
-The local church is a family according to Ephesians 3:14-15.
-When we build strong relationships with our mates, children, and friends we are image-bearers of God.
+The local church is a family, according to Ephesians 3:14-15.
+When we build strong relationships with our mates, children, and friends, we become image-bearers of God.

 A. The image of God is the basis for the exhortation not to murder (Gen 9:6).